Replacing annotations with PHP attributes – with Rector

 vendor/bin/rector process

-Rector also comes with a thing called set lists which automatically configure multiple rules for you.
-This can come in really handy if you want to upgrade to a new PHP level and use new language features.
+Rector also comes with set lists, which configure multiple rules for you.
+These are useful when upgrading to a new PHP version or adopting newer language features.

 $rectorConfig->sets([\Rector\Set\ValueObject\LevelSetList::UP_TO_PHP_82]);

-Kudos to the Rector authors for building such a great tool!
+Kudos to the Rector authors for building such a useful tool.